GreenDelta/openLCA2-manual/src/prod_sys/model_graph.md

 - **Open in editor: Process**: This option will lead you to the general information tab of the selected process.

+- **Add Process**: This option allows you to add a process to the model graph.
+It will not be conntected directly.

 - _**New!**_ **Set analysis group**: This new function of openLCA 2.4 allows you to conveniently categorize your LCA product system results into various categories, such as the EN15804+A2 modules.
 Instead of setting up specific processes, you can easily group results.
 Check the [dedicated section](../res_analysis/res_analysis_groups.md) for details.

+- **Add Sticky Note**: For documentation reasons you can add a sticky note to the process.

 - **Delete**: Removes not only the selected process but all the processes that are linked only to it.
 Here is an example of deleting the process "Printed wiring board".